| I was located at Cheney Ravine, which had 200 to 300-foot cliffs

 our rifles and bent the barrels and just took the grenades and

 we buried the grenades and then they put me on a stretcher.
+They started carrying me up to Topside and then as I was

 being carried up the road, well, the Japanese planes were flying